 Aloe 'Lavender Star II' is a charming succulent that forms small rosettes of lance-shaped, deep blue-green to pale purple leaves speckled with red spiny tubercles and margins lined with decorative reddish teeth.
 This hybrid has slightly larger rosettes and leaves with more purple coloration than Aloe 'Lavender Star'.

-The rosettes send up erect, branched stalks with racemes of tubular orange flowers, usually during the winter.
+The rosettes send up erect, branched stalks with racemes of orange tubular flowers, usually during the winter.

 How to Grow and Care for Aloe 'Lavender Star II'